SplatFace: Gaussian Splat Face Reconstruction Leveraging an Optimizable Surface: Limitations

 \section{Limitations}

 Our method aligns Gaussians to the surface, which can lead to over-regularization in regions where the surface model lacks the necessary expressiveness.
-Typical examples include complex geometries like teeth, facial hair and accessories.
+Typical examples include complex geometries like teeth and accessories.
 In addition, our method only applies to scenes for which an optimizable surface models exist.
-We focus on faces in this work, and fall back to vanilla 3D Gaussian Splatting (3DGS) in non-face regions like hair and body.
-Finally, while our method outperforms existing Gaussian splatting methods on both near and far test views, the rendered images are not yet completely free of artifacts.
+We focus on face region in this work, and fall back to vanilla 3D Gaussian Splatting (3DGS) in non-face regions like hair and body.
+Finally, while our method outperforms existing Gaussian splatting methods, the rendered images are not yet completely free of artifacts.
 Achieving cleaner rendering, especially on far test views, remains a challenge.